-EMS communications: Doing more with less
+EMS communications: 5 tips for doing more with less

 Cash-strapped agencies can do more with less by leveraging the communications tools they already have and taking advantage of free or low-cost software applications

 EMS incident planners are in the midst of a paradoxical era of increasing availability and capability of communication methods and capped or even shrinking budgets.